alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 That said, it's not *that* much slower.
 Inference has come a long way since 2023, and I think people will normalize to the longer response times if they have questions that are at the frontier of model capabilities.
-I'm personally pretty bad at leveraging LLMs for productivity (my mental models for what questions are worth asking is about 6 months out of date), so I'm often not at the frontier and asking questions that could have been answered by like, ChatGPT-3.5.
+I'm personally pretty bad at leveraging LLMs for productivity (my mental model for what questions are worth asking is about 6 months out of date), so I'm often not at the frontier and asking questions that could have been answered by weaker and faster models.

 This ties into a concept from Dario's [Machines of Loving Grace](https://darioamodei.com/machines-of-loving-grace) essay: that as AI becomes better, we need to think in terms of marginal returns on intelligence.
 AI labs are incentivized to find domains where the marginal returns are high.
 I think those domains exist (research comes to mind), but there's plenty of domains where the marginal returns flatten out pretty quick!